chovencamp/HTML-Practice-/README.md

 # HTML-Practice-
-Basic Html code for practice purposes
+This is code for practicing the basics of HTML.